michaelpatrickpurcell/quatrefoil/README.md

   3. Place the remaining colour card face down in the play area to one side of the quatrefoil.
 This card indicates which direction is _north_.
 This establishes a common frame of reference for the relative positions (northwest, northeast, southwest, and southeast) of the tokens in the quatrefoil.

 ![Set Up Diagram](setup_diagram.png)
+The play area after the set up is complete.

 ## Correct Positions
 The correct position for each token is specified by the colour cards and the position cards.